cfce/chilin/docs/Manual.rst

   - step 2: bwa(default), bowtie or star mapping, this step cannot be skipped, because this provided necessary BAM files.
   - step 3: sub-sample bam files and do macs2 fragment size estimation.
   - step 4: sub-sample bam files(if step 3 is run, skip) and do PBC evaluation
-  - step 5: sub-sample bam files(if step 3 is run, skip) and calculate reads ratio in meta regions
-  - step 6: call peak for replicates samples, and do replicates peak overlap/correlation analysis
+  - step 5: call peak for replicates samples, and do replicates peak overlap/correlation analysis
-  - step 7: call peak for merged bam file, this step cannot be skipped, because this provided peak for annotation step
+  - step 6: call peak for merged bam file, this step cannot be skipped, because this provided peak for annotation step
-  - step 8: calculate FRiP scores for each sample.
+  - step 7: calculate FRiP scores for each sample.
-  - step 9: use bedAnnotate.py script to evaluate merged peak calling meta regions distribution(promoters, exons, introns, intergenic, dhs, black list regions)
+  - step 8: use bedAnnotate.py script to evaluate merged peak calling meta regions distribution(promoters, exons, introns, intergenic, dhs, black list regions)
+  - step 9: sub-sample bam files(if step 3 is run, skip) and calculate reads ratio in meta regions
   - step 10(*can skip*): draw Phastcon scores distribution around peak call summits, if you do not have Phastcon score bigwig files, use --skip 10 or leave chilin.conf blank for that reference
+  - step 11(*can skip*): Regulatory potential score calculation on top 10k peaks
-  - step 11(*can skip*): use MDSeqPos to perform motif analysis
+  - step 12(*can skip*): use MDSeqPos to perform motif analysis

 - --dont_resume, by default, each re-run would use previous temporary files to resume from the step it crashed.
 When dont_resume is on, ChiLin would start from first step, so user do not to clean up the work directory.
 - --dont_remove, keep temporary files